The best thing you can do to improve your chances of landing the job: Sending an interview follow-up email.

-Before you even consider rushing home to draft that perfect email, make sure you do one thing: grab the business cards or contact information of everyone you spoke to.
-And I mean EVERYONE.
+After the interview and before you even consider rushing home to draft that perfect follow-up email, make sure you do one thing: Grab the business cards or contact information of everyone you spoke to.

 Was there someone who screened you on the phone before you got the interview?
 Get their email.

 Did a receptionist escort you to a waiting area and grab you a glass of water before your interview?
 Grab her business card too.

 The little details go a long way when it comes to the follow-up.